avikt18/frontend-task/README.md

 4. **Dynamically Imported `antd's Table` Component with React Lazy**: Improved initial page load speed by loading the `Table` component from antd only when needed, effectively reducing the initial JavaScript bundle size.

-5. **On-Demand Data Fetching**: Enhanced resource efficiency by fetching data only when required, minimizing unnecessary network usage and server processing.
+5. **On-Demand Data Fetching**: The data is only fetched from the API when requested by the user, thus decreasing the initial load times of the app and saving unnecessary API calls.

 ## App Screenshots
 ![image](https://github.com/avikt18/frontend-task/assets/56340999/155fb5cc-a41f-472d-b540-a90d3dba273a)